Jan, 15th/19.

 Later explained further here.

 With that, I nor anyone else can claim to know any artist for who they really are, what goes on in their head or within their personal lives merely from lyrics written.
-We naturally, and are allowed, to assume, interpret or go by whatever likely possibilities but, never truly knowing unless there's a significant relationship with the person.
+We naturally, and are allowed, to assume, interpret or go by any likely possibilities but, never truly knowing unless there's a significant relationship with the person.

 Depending on how open artists are with their life and their body of work, you get a tiny glimpse of who they are.

 Without considering all reasonable angles to the circumstances, I find it extremely irresponsible to use the complexities of mental illnesses and conjecture to conclude an abrupt death as a suicide.
-Of coarse, we're not always going to know why people choose to end their own lives despite their precieved joy and fulfillment.
+Of coarse, we're not always going to know why people choose to end their own lives despite their perceived joy and fulfillment.
 Again, if we are to "end the stigma," nothing should be barred (within reason) nor should there be immediate dismissal of reasonable doubt.

 This is what I believe with my whole heart the case with Chris Cornell.

 His name was never explicitly mentioned in relation to drugs or any mental disconnect (with the exception of Vicky's claims) as the direct cause of his death.
-Find and observe any interviews or statements made from his family, (if any) the remaining members of Soundgarden, Tom Morello, Eddie Vedder or anyone else who jammed with Chris and knew him deeply.
+Find and observe any interviews or anecdotes made from his family, (if any) the remaining members of Soundgarden, Tom Morello, Eddie Vedder or anyone else who jammed with Chris and knew him deeply.

 All I've heard and read from other musicians, including medical professionals, were platitudes riddled with vagueness.